Academic Catalog

 How and When to Apply for Financial Aid: Each academic year, submit the Free Application for Federal Student Aid (FAFSA) and include the WSU federal code, 002329.
 The federal processor, the U.S. Department of Education will electronically transmit the FAFSA data to the Office of Student Financial Aid.

-Help Completing the FAFSA: Help completing the FAFSA is provided online throughout the application process.
-Help also is available by telephone from the Federal Student Aid Information Center: 1-800-4-FED-AID (1-800-433-3243) during regular business hours (Eastern Time), Monday through Friday.
+Help Completing the FAFSA: The Office of Student Financial Aid provides assistance with completing the FAFSA through annual workshops and individualized support throughout the application process.
+Additionally, help is available by telephone from the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243) during regular business hours (Eastern Time), Monday through Friday.

 Application Deadlines

 Academic Calendar: At WSU, the spring/summer semester is the third term of the school year.
-For example: The spring/summer semester 2024 is part of the 2023-24 school year; the spring/summer semester 2025 is part of the 2024-25 school year.
+For example: The spring/summer semester 2025 is part of the 2024-25 school year; the spring/summer semester 2026 is part of the 2025-26 school year.

 Financial Need Determination

-FAFSA Submission Summary (FSS): A summary of your completed FAFSA information.
-This replaces the Student Aid Report (SAR) that was used in previous years.
-Based on the FAFSA information, the FSS either states the student's Student Aid Index (SAI) or instructs the student to take additional action which will allow an SAI to be determined.
+FAFSA Submission Summary (FSS): The FAFSA Submission Summary provides a summary of your completed FAFSA information.
+It either states the student's Student Aid Index (SAI) or instructs the student to take additional action to determine the SAI.
 The SAI is used in determining financial need.
 The FSS also indicates whether the financial aid application has been selected for the verification process.

-How Financial Need Is Determined: To determine financial need, OSFA subtracts the student’s student aid index (SAI) from the average cost of attendance (COA) for their program at Wayne State University.
-A negative SAI is counted as a zero in this formula.
-COA minus SAI equals financial need.
+How Financial Need Is Determined: To determine financial need, the Office of Student Financial Aid (OSFA) subtracts the student's Student Aid Index (SAI) from the average Cost of Attendance (COA) for their program at Wayne State University.
+A negative SAI is considered as zero in this formula.
+The formula is COA minus SAI equals financial need.

-Verification: The process by which an educational institution confirms the accuracy of the data reported on an individual student's FAFSA is called verification.
-The federal processor selects the FAFSA applications for which the data submitted must be verified.
+Verification: Verification is the process by which an educational institution confirms the accuracy of the data reported on an individual student's FAFSA.
+The federal processor selects FAFSA applications for verification.
 If a student is selected for verification, they must provide documentation to confirm the information on the FAFSA.

-Note: If an application is selected for verification, the student must complete the verification process before eligibility for financial aid can be confirmed, and before financial aid can be paid.
+Note: If an application is selected for verification, the student must complete the verification process before eligibility for financial aid can be confirmed, and before financial aid can be disbursed.

-The Cost of Attendance (COA): The cost of attendance (COA), which is also called a budget, components include: tuition, fees, books and supplies, housing allowance (based on the living arrangements reported on the FAFSA) and miscellaneous expenses.
-If a loan is awarded, loan fees will be an included component.
-All students are initially assigned estimated tuition costs and estimated costs for books and supplies based on full-time enrollment status for their academic programs.
-Financial aid awards are offered based on the estimated budgets.
-At the time of disbursement, each student’s financial aid award is adjusted based on current enrollment status (full-time, three-quarter time, or half-time).
+The Cost of Attendance (COA), also referred to as a budget, comprises various components, including tuition, fees, books and supplies, housing allowance, and miscellaneous expenses.
+If a loan is awarded, loan fees will be included as a component.
+Initially, all students are assigned estimated tuition costs and estimated costs for books and supplies based on full-time enrollment status for their academic programs.
+Financial aid awards are offered based on these estimated budgets.
+At the time of disbursement, each student’s financial aid award is adjusted based on their current enrollment status (full-time, three-quarter time, or half-time).

-The COA may be adjusted to include dependent care directly related to attendance at WSU; costs related to a disability; computer purchase for educational purposes; costs to obtain a first professional license; and an allowance for reasonable costs directly related to one’s program of study.
+The COA may be adjusted to include costs for dependent care directly related to attendance at Wayne State University (WSU); costs related to a disability; computer purchases for educational purposes; costs to obtain a first professional license; and an allowance for reasonable costs directly related to one’s program of study.

 Michigan Resident and Out-of-State Resident Cost of Attendance: Please access our website for detailed information concerning how student budgets are assigned and cost of attendance component amounts.